brenobaptista/brenobaptista.github.io/content/blog/manjaro-i3-troubleshooting.md

 ```
 1. Win+D: manjaro-settings-manager
-2. Hardware Configuration
+2. Hardware Configuration.
-3. Remove video-hybrid-intel-nvidia-bumblebee and install the appropriate driver for your nvidia card
+3. Remove video-hybrid-intel-nvidia-bumblebee and install the appropriate
+driver for your nvidia card.
 ```

 ## 5. How to Set up a Wi-Fi Hotspot